xiaojunlin/myfunc/README.md

 > Description

 This fucntion can replace NAs in data.frame or a vector with latest non-NA value.
-I copy the R code from [BruceZhaoR's repository](https://github.com/BruceZhaoR/R_Problems/blob/master/Handle-NA-Problems/fill_na.R).
+The R code was copied from [BruceZhaoR's repository](https://github.com/BruceZhaoR/R_Problems/blob/master/Handle-NA-Problems/fill_na.R).
 Thanks.

 > Example